Blue ridge labs Founder FELLowship

 Who should apply?

-Early‑stage founders driving economic mobility in New York City who bring lived or learned experience and are ready to move from idea to action.
+Early‑stage founders driving economic mobility who bring lived or learned experience and are ready to move from idea to action.

 +